Skip to main content

 Prescribed investor rates (PIR)

-A company that has become resident in New Zealand can apply a PIR of 0% from the date its New Zealand residency starts.
+A company that is resident in New Zealand can use a PIR of 0% from the date its New Zealand residency starts.

-A company that ceases to be a New Zealand resident should apply a PIR of 28% from the date its New Zealand residency ceases.
+A company that is no longer a New Zealand resident should use a PIR of 28% from the date its New Zealand residency stopped.

 If the company and the MRP have standard 31 March balance dates, the company will receive income in the same year the MRP attributes it.

-All records relating to the company’s investments must be kept for at least 7 years.
+All records about the company’s investments must be kept for at least 7 years.

 Jump back to the top of the page